 These models feature improved sound insulation, higher-quality components, and specialized cushioning systems that reduce noise and vibration.

-These are some of the solutions for the treadmill is loud when running, by taking these steps to reduce treadmill noise, users can enjoy a more comfortable and productive running experience.
+These are some of the solutions for the treadmill being loud when running, by taking these steps to reduce treadmill noise, users can enjoy a more comfortable and productive running experience.